offport/RedTeam/11-Collection/README.md

 - Installed software
   - `wmic product get name`
 - Scheduled Tasks
+  - Long output.
+It is recommended to save it to a text file.
   - `schtasks /query /fo LIST /v`
 - File System
   - `tree C://`